 The second thing to be aware of is choosing the right gauges.
 Fishing lines, naturally, don't sell their lines labelled in string tunings just so daft ukulele players can easily select them.
 They are sold with test breaking strengths in weights.
 So, following research from a number of people, including Kevin Wolfes post as linked above and a comparison of Seaguar string diameters against the handy string gauge listings on the Worth string site, I settled on a first set of lines with test breaking strengths that matched what I thought I was looking for.
 What I found is that you can match breaking strengths levels that have gauges which are close (if not bang on) to the diameters of several major string brands, so I figured I would be good to go.

 I would point out at this juncture that these are just the ones I went with based on research.
 I am NOT telling you these are the ones that will work for you.
 Please don't take this as some sort of gospel!
 At the end of the day, ukulele strings in packs differ widely and you can get different tensions in a variety of products.
 The lines I bought were as close a match as I could make for a fairly standard set of fluorocarbon strings.
-For interest though, I have used the following breaking strengths and list below the corresponding string positions.
+For interest though, I have used some of the following breaking strengths and list below the corresponding string positions.
 Some others I mention above use these, some recommend other variations.
 All is good!
 Experiment!

 30lb - Soprano / Concert A string